Maintaining your thyroid health

 This is a particularly common clinical and biochemical problem.
 The decisions about what you do with treatment, perhaps a strategy of watching and waiting, and the pros and cons of each need to be made with you and be specific for where you are in your life.
 We have new scientific papers being published on this topic that may be relevant so it is important to not feel rushed into making a decision on your therapy.

 If you would like an endocrinology expert for your thyroid please email LondonSwissMedical.

 Thyroid disease and pregnancy

 Pituitary disease causing thyroid dysfunction

 Thyroid health is more difficult to maintain in pituitary and hypothalamic disease.
 The clinical picture is more complex and the normal rules to interpreting thyroid blood tests usually do not apply.
 It is essential decisions about therapy are made by a thyroid specialist used to dealing with pituitary disease with or without multiple hormone deficiencies.

 My clinical practice also included the assessment and management of thyroid eye disease/ Graves' ophthalmopathy, thyroid nodules and tumours including thyroid cancer, what to do with abnormal thyroid function tests or autoimmune thyroid disease, or what it means for youif you have thyroid antibodies or a pattern of thyroid disease in the family.

 Contact Dr Philip Kelly now.
-It's easy, fast and secure.
+It is easy, fast and secure.